10.4 Quality and innovation in youth work

 The Centre for Research on Civil Society and Voluntary Sector is a collaboration project between the Institute for Social Research and NORCE Norwegian Research Centre.
 Since its establishment in 2008, the centre’s objective has been to conduct independent and socially relevant research on voluntary engagement and voluntary organisations in Norway.
 The project is funded by the Ministry of Culture, the Ministry of Justice and Public Security, the Ministry of Health and Care Services, the Ministry of Children and Families, and the Ministry of Labour and Social Affairs.
 The project includes research on youth participation in organized youth work activities in multicultural urban areas.

-From 2020 and with the implementation of a new Local Government Act it will be mandatory with formal consultative bodies for youth at municipal and county level.
-There is a strong tradition of involving young people and their representatives in the design of youth work programmes and initiatives these new provisions are meant to strengthen young people’s influence in setting local priorities, including in the area of youth work.
+From 2019 and with the implementation of a new Local Government Act it became mandatory with formal consultative bodies for youth at municipal and county level.
+There is a strong tradition of involving young people and their representatives in the design of youth work programs and initiatives these new provisions are meant to strengthen young people’s influence in setting local priorities, including in the area of youth work.